NEXT

 NO

-Any contributor into a Mississippi ABLE account may deduct from their Mississippi taxable income any contributions into an Mississippi ABLE account up to a maximum annual amount limit established by Congress for such accounts for single, joint and other filers.
+Any contributor to a Mississippi ABLE account may deduct from their Mississippi taxable income any contributions into a Mississippi ABLE account up to a maximum annual amount limit established by Congress for such accounts for single, joint, and other filers.

 Missouri